-There are a large variety of different 3D printing technologies which all have specific design rules to keep in mind and adhere to.
+There is a large variety of different 3D printing technologies which all have specific design rules to keep in mind and adhere to.
 This article only discusses the design aspects that apply to all of them.

 The most important thing to keep in mind when designing for 3D printing is the fact that the process will be turning a digital design into something real.
 In a design environment, there are no laws of physics to adhere to such as gravity or the expanding/shrinking of the material you want to print in.

 The second thing to keep in mind when designing a part to be 3D printed is wall thickness.
-In order to print layer upon layer it’s necessary to have a minimum wall thickness depending on the 3D printing technique that you use.
+In order to print layer upon layer, it’s necessary to have a minimum wall thickness, depending on the 3D printing technique that you use.

-For example, imagine you are an engineer who designs hang gliders for a living.
-You have come up with a great new design that you have decided to 3D print at a small scale to test.
-3D modelling programs may allow you to model the sail cloth of the wings of your hang glider but they will have an infinitesimally small thickness and will be unprintable when transferred to a 3D printer.
+For example, imagine you are an engineer who designs hang-gliders for a living.
+You have come up with a great, new design that you have decided to 3D print at a small scale to test.
+3D modelling programs may allow you to model the sail cloth of the wings of your hang-glider, but they will have an infinitesimally small thickness and will be unprintable when transferred to a 3D printer.

 Something often easily overlooked is the fact that in order to 3D print, 3D printing techniques such as SLS and FDM, rely on heating up the material to over 200 ℃ to either melt or sinter material.
 The heating up and cooling down of material can cause some warping of the 3D print.

-The process and materials used will have an impact on the speed and cost of your print so determining whether smaller details are critical to the design is an important design decision.
+The process and materials used will have an impact on the speed and cost of your print, so determining whether smaller details are critical to the design is an important design decision.